A Virginia Commonwealth University fraternity has been suspended after the death of a 19-year-old student - KION546

 A Virginia Commonwealth University fraternity has been suspended after the death of a 19-year-old student

-Virginia Commonwealth University has suspended a fraternity after a student was found dead at an off-campus house on Saturday.
+Virginia Commonwealth University has suspended a fraternity and announced a review of all Greek life after a student was found dead at an off-campus house on Saturday.

 The VCU chapter of the Delta Chi fraternity was also suspended by the national Delta Chi organization.